 Campus law enforcement is primarily the responsibility of The University of Akron Police Department (UAPD.)
 The University's full-time police officers are designated by statute as the law enforcement officers of the university and are commissioned by the State of Ohio with full law enforcement authority identical to that of a municipal police officer or sheriff's deputies (Ohio Revised Code §3345.04.)
-The mission for every member of UAPD is to consistently seek and find ways to affirmatively promote, preserve and deliver a feeling of security, safety and quality services to members of the campus community; and, each officer's oath of office is a personal commitment to the rule of law and constitutional limitations of police authority.
+It is the mission of the University of Akron Police Department to protect, serve, and provide safety for a diverse community in order to promote student success.
+The University of Akron Police Department strives for excellence and legitimacy in pursuit of its mission.

-UAPD officers meet or exceed training standards of the Ohio Peace Officers Training Council and receive ongoing in-service and specialized training, including training in victim based sexual assault investigations for all UAPD investigators.
+UAPD officers meet or exceed training standards of the Ohio Peace Officers Training Council and receive ongoing in-service and specialized training, including training in victim based sexual assault investigations.
 UAPD enforces laws of the State of Ohio and the City of Akron and is responsible for public safety services such as crime prevention, medical emergencies, fire emergencies and traffic accidents.
-UAPD is empowered to use investigative authority on reasonable suspicion of crime, to search and arrest as authorized by law and to use reasonable and necessary force to enforce all laws and protect property on all University property and where authorized through agreement with local law enforcement.
+UAPD is empowered investigative authority on reasonable suspicion of crime, to search and arrest as authorized by law and to use reasonable and necessary force to enforce all laws and protect property on all University property and where authorized through agreement with local law enforcement.
 The UAPD also has the authority to address and refer students for suspected violations of the Code of Student Conduct.